Tukums: History

 The historical center of Tukums developed between trade routes leading from the mouth of the Daugava River to Prussia.
 The oldest part is today's Talsi Street that originated at the river named Zvirgzdupite where there used to be a castle mound with a wooden castle.
-Since 1253 Tukums was ruled by the Livonian Order.
+From 1253 Tukums was ruled by the Livonian Order.

-A masonry castle was built on the bank of the Slocene river in the end of the 13th century.
+A masonry castle was built on the bank of the Slocene river at the end of the 13th century.
 The castle was surrounded by settlements of German tradesmen and craftsmen.
 A marketplace was formed in front of the castle and some new streets appeared later running in various directions from the marketplace.

 With the development of trade in the 16th century a new straighter trade route to Prussia was built along a new street that is called Liela (large) Street today which had an important role in the life of the settlement.
 As a result, public buildings, major businesses, workshops and small shops were built around the street making it the unofficial high street of the area.

 After the disintegration of the Livonian Order a new state, the Duchy of Courland and Semigallia was established.
 Like many other settlements Tukums had suffered greatly the numerous feudal wars.
 Under the rule of Duke Jacob (1642–1682) Tukums experienced a rapid economic boom.

 At the time, a new trade route was built from Tukums to Jelgava, the capital of Duchy of Courland and Semigallia.
 It was opened along today's Jelgavas Street and another route towards today's Raudas Street.

 Inhabited by only 800 people at that time, the first dam was built and a lake made near the road to Jelgava which was followed by a flour mill and copper-making furnace which was then exported to foreign countries.